neo4j-contrib/neomodel/doc/source/filtering_ordering.rst

     since_date = datetime(2007, 1, 1)
     java_old_timers = Coffee.nodes.filter(
             name='Java',
-            suppliers|since__lt=since_date,
+            suppliers__delivery_cost__gt=5,
-            suppliers__delivery_cost__gt=5
+            **{"suppliers|since__lt": since_date}
         )

 In the example above, note the following syntax elements:

 - The name of relationships as defined in the `StructuredNode` class is used to traverse relationships. `suppliers` in this example.
 - Double underscore `__` is used to target a property of a node. `delivery_cost` in this example.
 - A pipe `|` is used to separate the relationship traversal from the property filter.
+The filter also has to included in a `**kwargs` dictionary, because the pipe character would break the syntax.
 This is a special syntax to indicate that the filter is on the relationship itself, not on the node at the end of the relationship.
 - The filter operators like lt, gt, etc. can be used on the filtered property.

 Traversals can be of any length, with each relationships separated by a double underscore `__`, for example::